sweaty-grind/solution/README.md

 you guys stink lol.  no good no pay...  i dont know bro.  this is easy job but i wonder if i could be doing something better right now.  something that makes sense cause working for the military shit is a little much huh?  i dont know bro... we never figured out a way to deal with any of this...  its just been a gimped fight i'm too insulted to offer you anything better.

 i think i figured it out.  the solution and problem were so slight of hand sometimes they get dealt with for no reason...

+lol.. how do i communicate like this now?? its weird.  all linked but when made it was simple.  works....  that kind of something.  something like that...